rstormsf/cindicator_tokensale/audit/README.md

 #### Unused Testing Framework

-The following files are used for the testing framework are is outside the scope of this review:
+The following files are used for the testing framework and are outside the scope of this review:

 * [../contracts/DebugContribution.sol](../contracts/DebugContribution.sol)
 * [../contracts/Migrations.sol](../contracts/Migrations.sol)